oddbird/oddleventy/content/blog/2023/unintuitive-objects.md

 aren't actually different objects in this system.
 They do have a large amount of the same attributes.
-Perhaps they are two different types of a VIDEO object.
-(There's probably a better word.)
+Perhaps they are two different types of a VIDEO (There's probably a better word.) object.
-That descision is up to the UX designer, but even in that case, it would be a more intuitive experience for me, anyway, to see a MOVIE or a SERIES tag on these cards.
+That decision is up to the UX designer, but even in that case, it would be a more intuitive experience, for me anyway, to see a MOVIE or a SERIES tag on these cards.